imbrex Price Hits $0.0124 on Top Exchanges (REX)

-imbrex (CURRENCY:REX) traded up 10.3% against the U.S. dollar during the 1-day period ending at 9:00 AM E.T. on December 8th.
-One imbrex coin can currently be purchased for approximately $0.0124 or 0.00000020 BTC on popular cryptocurrency exchanges. imbrex has a total market cap of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last day.
-Over the last week, imbrex has traded up 9.4% against the U.S. dollar.
+imbrex (CURRENCY:REX) traded 10.3% higher against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on December 10th.
+One imbrex coin can currently be bought for $0.0124 or 0.00000020 BTC on popular cryptocurrency exchanges. imbrex has a total market cap of $106,981.48 and $4.00 worth of imbrex was traded on exchanges in the last day.
+Over the last seven days, imbrex has traded 9.4% higher against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.